 In 1936, Dr. P. Aubourg was the first to propose the insufflations of gaseous Oxygen/Ozone in the rectum to treat chronic colitis, anal fistulae, by using a metal cannula.
 This approach is very empirical and unprecise and today it is mostly used by Cuban physicians.

 In 1937, E. A. Fisch (1899– 1966), a Swiss dentist, had the idea to use ozone in his practice and, he treated Dr. E. Payr (1871–1946) a surgeon who had a painful gangrenous pulpit.
 Dr. Payr was so enthusiastic of the ozone effect that he start to use it in his surgical practice with great advantage.

 In 1940, the number of ozone installations that were in use worldwide had only grown to 119.
 In 1977 this number, had increased to 1043 ozone installations.
 More than half of the installations were located in France.

 Today, chlorine is still preferred over ozone for water disinfection.
-However, the last few decades the application of ozone applications did start to increase again, once .
-This was caused by the discovery of trihalomethanes (THM) as a harmful disinfection byproduct of chlorine disinfection, in 1973.
+However, over the last few decades the application of ozone applications did start to increase again, once this was caused by the discovery of trihalomethanes (THM) as a harmful disinfection byproduct of chlorine disinfection, in 1973.
 So, scientists started looking for alternative disinfectants.

 Another problem was an increase in disturbing, difficultly removable organic micro-pollutants in surface waters.
 These compounds appeared to be oxidized by ozone faster than by chlorine and chlorine compounds.